-1. This is a small, home-based business, but I am happy to take calls 7 days a week from 8 am- 8pm.
-After hours you may leave a voice mail & I will call you back the next morning.
+1. This is a small, home-based business, but we are happy to take calls 7 days a week from 8 am- 8pm.
+After hours you may leave a voice mail & you will get a call back the next morning.
 At any time, if it is an emergency, call your health care provider or 911.

-2. You may text or email me at any time and I will respond as soon as I am able, which may not be until the next business day.
-Email is more secure than texting and I am mandated to protect any communications as confidential under HIPAA law.
+2. You may text or email at any time and we will respond as soon as we are able, which may not be until the next business day.
+Email is more secure than texting and we are mandated to protect any communications as confidential under HIPAA law.

-* As this is a small practice, if I am unable to schedule a home visit with you, I will refer you to another IBCLC in private practice in this area.
+* As this is a small practice, if we are unable to schedule a home visit with you, we will refer you to another IBCLC in private practice in this area.